Lizzydapsy/R-course_materials/Getting-started-with-R.md

 Navigate to your file explorer window

-File explorer window -&gt; Document folder or Google drive folder -&gt;
-Make a new folder called “R - training” (Parent directory) -&gt; Make two offspring folders: Data and Scripts
+File explorer window -\> Document folder or Google drive folder -\> Make a new folder called “R - training” (Parent directory) -\> Make two offspring folders: Data and Scripts

-Now, Open up RStudio and create an RStudio project using the menu File -&gt; New Project -&gt; Existing Directory and browse to the directory that you named “R- training” -&gt; Create Project
+Now, Open up RStudio and create an RStudio project using the menu File -\> New Project -\> Existing Directory and browse to the directory that you named “R- training” -\> Create Project

 Rstudio will refresh so that the working directory corresponds to the course data folder, “R-training”.